Zakir Naik banned from making public speeches in Malaysia

-Kuala Lumpur [Malaysia], Aug 20 (ANI): Controversial Islamic preacher Zakir Naik has been banned from giving pubic speeches anywhere in Malaysia, police said late night on Monday.
+Kuala Lumpur [Malaysia], Aug 21 (ANI): Controversial Islamic preacher Zakir Naik has been banned from giving public speeches anywhere in Malaysia, police said on Monday night.

-Authorities have been questioning Naik from last two days over his intent to provoke a peace breach by allegedly making remarks against Hindus and Chinese residing in Muslim-majority nation.
+Authorities have been questioning Naik from the last two days over his intent to provoke a peace breach by allegedly making remarks against Hindus and Chinese residing in the Muslim-majority nation.

 Naik, who is wanted in India, was granted permanent residency in Malaysia by the previous government.
 He is living in the country from the last three years.

-Malaysia police have confirmed the ban, reported local media.
-The police said that the ban was imposed in the "interest of national security".
+Malaysia police have confirmed the ban, as per local media reports.
+The police said that the ban was imposed in the "interest of the national security."

 "Yes.
 Such an order has been given to all police contingents, and this was done in the interest of national security and to preserve racial harmony," Police Head of Corporate Communications Datuk Asmawati Ahmad told Malay Mail last night.